11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 Affidavit Templates in Queensland (QLD)

 If the Court requires additional information, you may need to include a sworn affidavit with your application.
-Any court document or written statement provided to the court must adhere to strict formal standards to be valid.
+Any court document or written statement provided to the Court must adhere to strict formal standards to be valid.

 The links below provide templates for various court forms that can guide how court documents should be laid out with appropriate wording.